mindsdb/mindsdb/docs/mindsdb-docs/docs/index.md

 Query OK, 0 rows affected (9.79 sec)
 ```

+---

-## 5. Checking the Status of a Predictor
+## 6. Checking the Status of a Predictor

 A predictor may take a couple of minutes for the training to complete.
-You can monitor the status of your predictor by copy and pasting this command into your SQL client:
+You can monitor the status of your predictor by copying and pasting this command into your SQL client:

 ```sql
 SELECT status